On the $p$-essential normality of principal submodules of the Bergman module on strongly pseudoconvex domains

-In \cite{p summable} Arveson conjectured that all submodules obtained by taking closure of a homogenous polynomial ideal in the Drury-Arveson module on the unit ball $\bn$ is $p$-essentially normal for all $p>n$.
-Later the first author extended the conjecture to Bergman space on the unit ball and to the case of quotient modules \cite{index}.
+In a sequence of papers \cite{psummable}\cite{quotients}, Arveson conjectured that all submodules obtained by taking closure of a homogenous polynomial ideal in the Drury-Arveson module $H_n^2$ on the unit ball $\bn$ are $p$-essentially normal for all $p>n$.
+Using the graded structure, one can show that the conjecture is equivalent to its analogous version on the Bergman space $L_a^2(\bn)$.
+It was then pointed out by the first author in \cite{index} that, more generally, an essentially normal Hilbert module may carry important geometric information.
+Suppose $\mathcal{H}$ is an irreducible essentially normal Hilbert module.
+Let $\mathcal{T}$ be the $C^*$-algebra generated by its module actions $\{\Phi(p): p\in\C[z_1,\ldots,z_n]\}$ and the identity operator $I$.
+Then the operators in $\mathcal{T}$ are essentially commutative, giving a short exact sequence

+Here $X$ is the joint essential Taylor spectrum of the tuple $\big(\Phi(z_1),\ldots,\Phi(z_n)\big)$.
+By the BDF-theory (cf. \cite{BDF}), the exact sequence gives an element $[\mathcal{H}]$ in the K-homology group $K_1(X)$.
+For the Bergman module $L_a^2(\bn)$ it can be shown that $X=\mathbb{S}_n=\partial\bn$, the unit sphere, and $[L_a^2(\bn)]$ is the fundamental class in $K_1(\mathbb{S}_n)$.
+For a homogenous ideal $I$, if the submodule $[I]$ is essentially normal, then $[I]$ defines the same $K$-homology element as $L_a^2(\bn)$.
+Things are more interesting on the quotient module $[I]^\perp$, in which case the $K$-homology element lies in $K_1\big(Z(I)\cap\mathbb{S}_n\big)$.
+Several generalizations of Arveson's conjecture were listed in \cite{index}.